GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 ## System Requirements

-The Gluu Server Community Edition (CE) needs to be deployed on a server or VM with the following **minimum** requirements.
+The Gluu Server needs to be deployed on a server or VM with the following **minimum** requirements:

 |CPU Unit  |    RAM     |   Disk Space      | Processor Type |
 |----------|------------|-------------------|----------------|